romainv42/foncia-test/README.md

 This folder contains exercice requirements and description, and provided files for Database and Mongoose.

 ## Hack
 There is some custom node modules in `src/custom-modules` folder.
-Best practices would require to publish these modules in a private npm registry but to deliver this project without any external dependencies, the folder is embedded inside each service container by volume binding.
-(`npm link` command seems to not work inside Docker image)
+These modules are inside this repository and add in other repositories too, to be able to download it with `npm`

 ## API
 If you test locally, API Base Url will be `http://localhost`.
 Each requests will be proxied by NGINX to correct service.